skramm/spaghetti/docs/spaghetti_faq.md

 - Q: *Can I use a callback function with a void parameter ( ```void my_callback()```)*<br/>
 A: No, unfortunately.
 This is because void is not a type, you can't pass it as template argument.
 But you can always use anything, say an integer, and ignore its value.

+- Q: *What version of Boost libraries does this require?*<br>
+A: None, if you do not intend to use the provided Asio Wrapper class.
+If you do, then this has been tested as successful against Boost 1.54.
+But it *should* be okay with todays current release (1.66 at the time of writing), please post issue in case of trouble so it can be fixed.

 - Q: *Can I use this for a hierarchical FSM?*<br/>
 A: at present, no, but this is considered for future releases